 The phenomenon of climate change and global warming conditions are environmental issues that have become the center of world attention today.
+The era of globalization is always marked by the rapid changes in the overall economic conditions that causes it (Safrizal et al. 2020).
 As a result of inefficient economic activities, this poses a risk to global conditions such as climate change and environmental conditions that are getting worse.
-In dealing with these environmental problems, an international meeting was formed in Paris attended by 197 countries in 2015.
-This meeting was stated in the Nationally Determined Contribution (NDC).
-The result of the NDC is that each country must reduce greenhouse gas emissions or what is usually called Greenhouse Gas (GHG) by 29% by 2030 and with international assistance by 41%.
-Responding to the results of the meeting and seeing the impact of climate change, the Indonesian government has formulated the steps that will be taken.
-One of them is that the Financial Services Authority (OJK) issued climate improvement regulations by supporting sustainable finance and a green taxonomy.
-This sustainable finance is environmental, governance (ESG) and social oriented.
+Previous research has found that CSR can increase the value of a company. (tarjo et al., 2022) In dealing with these environmental problems, an international meeting was formed in Paris attended by 197 countries in 2015.
+Focus on technologies that enable MCS to be implemented in smart cities, such as task management, data collection, incentive systems, monitoring, and cost-saving tools.
+(Wildan et al., 2023) This meeting was stated in the Nationally Determined Contribution (NDC).
+Internet users use the internet to communicate and conduct transactions, sell goods, do business, and work.
+(Andriani et al., 2022) The result of the NDC is that each country must reduce greenhouse gas emissions or what is usually called Greenhouse Gas (GHG) by 29% by 2030 and with international assistance by 41%.
+Responding to the results of the meeting and seeing the impact of climate change, the Indonesian governmenthas formulated the steps that will be taken.
+The impact of the Covid-19 pandemic on the global economy is predicted to be worse than the 2008 economic crisis and has the potential to devastate the economy.
+(Nugroho et al., 2020) One of them is that the Financial Services Authority (OJK) issued climate improvement regulations by supporting sustainable finance and a green taxonomy.
+Along with increasingly sharp competition due to rapid technological changes and drastic changes in every aspect of human life, every organization needs human resources with competencies to provide excellent and valuable services.
+(Faidal & Anshori, 2011) Indonesia is a country that is rich in its natural resources, human resources, and has land and oceans that stretch geographically.
+(Wildan et al., 2021) This sustainable finance is environmental, governance (ESG) and social oriented.
 Sustainable finance or what is commonly known as Sustainable Finance is something that must be implemented and is intended for all institutions, issuers and public companies.
-The sustainable finance regulations are listed in (POJK) No.51/POJK.03/2017.
+Efficiency can be improved by identifying the distribution of marketing costs among various intermediaries in the marketing channel.
+(Syarif et al., 2022) The sustainable finance regulations are listed in (POJK) No.51/POJK.03/2017.
 Apart from that, the regulation made is POJK No.60/POJK.04/2017 which contains the development of securities used for environmentally friendly financing activities.
 This was issued by the OJK with the aim of building awareness, especially in the financial services industry, in implementing Sustainable Financing.
-OJK provisions also aim to guide financial services and other industries in determining products, activities or services that fulfil environmentally friendly criteria.
+OJK provisions also aim to guide financial services and other industries in determining products, activities or services that fulfilenvironmentally friendly criteria.